black0017/black0017/README.md

 **Core projects**
+- Co-creator of the first ever interactive and 100% text-based [deep learning course](https://theaisummer.com/introduction-to-deep-learning-course/)
 - Creator of the [MedicalZoo](https://github.com/black0017/MedicalZooPytorch), a PyTorch library that provides out of the box state of the art 3D segmentation models
 - AI science writer and co-founder at [AI Summer](https://theaisummer.com/)
 - Author of the GAN in Computer Vision [free ebook](https://theaisummer.com/gans-computer-vision-ebook/).